jvilk/merge-source-maps/README.md

 ## Getting Started

-Install the plugin with this command:
+Install with this command:

-    npm install grunt-merge-source-maps --save-dev
+    npm install merge-source-maps --save-dev

-Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once installed, you can use `merge-source-maps` in your Gruntfile with this line of JavaScript:

-    grunt.loadNpmTasks('grunt-merge-source-maps');
+    grunt.loadNpmTasks('merge-source-maps');

+Alternatively, you can use the `merge-source-maps` command line tool, which is now in `node_modules/.bin/merge-source-maps`.

-## `merge-source-maps` task
+### Grunt `merge-source-maps` task

 *Run this task with `grunt merge-source-maps`.*

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

-### Source Files
+#### Source Files

 The source files for this task should be a JavaScript source file that contains or references an external source map.
 The source file should be from the *final* step in the compilation process.
-`grunt-merge-source-maps` will follow the chain of source maps to the beginning.
+`merge-source-maps` will follow the chain of source maps to the beginning.

 For example, let's say that you compiled `foo.ts` to `foo.js`, and minified it to `foo.min.js`.
 If you want to combine `foo.js.map` and `foo.min.js.map`, you should specify `foo.min.js`.

-### Destination File
+#### Destination File

 By default, `merge-source-maps` will overwrite the source map from the final compilation phase.
 If you switch from an inlined source map to an external source map, it will write to `[filename].map` instead.